Chromatic thresholds for linear equations and recurrence: Generalized Kneser graphs

 and for every $i\in[p-1]$ and every coordinate $j\in A_i\cap B_{i-1}$ we have

 Therefore, on the coordinates in

 the vector $\bx_\mathcal{A}-\bx_\mathcal{B}$ agrees with the all-ones vector $\bm 1$.
 It follows from Claim~\ref{ob:inter} that

-By the choice of $k$, we have $\bx_\mathcal{A}-\bx_\mathcal{B}\in S$, and hence there is an arc from $\bx_\mathcal{A}$ to $\bx_\mathcal{B}$ in the Cayley digraph $\Cay(\ZZ_p^n,S)$.
+By the choice of $k$, we have $\bx_\mathcal{A}-\bx_\mathcal{B}\in S$, and hence there is an arc from $\bx_\mathcal{B}$ to $\bx_\mathcal{A}$ in the Cayley digraph $\Cay(\ZZ_p^n,S)$.
 Similarly, if condition~\ref{it:adj2} holds, then the same conclusion holds with the roles of $\mathcal A$ and $\mathcal B$ reversed.
 Therefore, $G$ is an underlying subgraph of $\Cay(\ZZ_p^n,S)$.
 This gives the lower bound on the chromatic number.

 It remains to construct an independent set of size linear in $p^n$.
-For $p=2$, this was observed by Kříž~\cite{kvrivz1987large} and Ruzsa~\cite{ruzsa1985difference}.
-For $p\geq3$, we shall pick all the elements $\bx$ that both $\bx$ and $-\bx$ are ``far away'' from $\bm1$, and show that the number of such elements is linear in $p^n$ via a 2D Berry--Esseen argument.
+We shall pick all the elements $\bx$ that both $\bx$ and $-\bx$ are ``far away'' from $\bm1$, and show that the number of such elements is linear in $p^n$ via a 2D Berry--Esseen argument.
 For an element $\bx=(x_1,\dots,x_n)\in\ZZ_p^n$, let

 and let

 One checks that $f$ satisfies the triangle inequality.
 Hence $f(\bx-\by)\le f(\bx)+f(-\by)\le n-2p\sqrt n$ for $\bx,\by\in I$.
 On the other hand, for $\bz\in S$, one has $f(\bz)\geq n-p\sqrt n$.
 Thus $(I-I)\cap S=\varnothing$, i.e. $I$ is an independent set.